Doug Ithier: Blackburn Rovers F.C.

-In 1998, Ithier had a three-week trial with 1994/95 English Premier League Champions Blackburn Rovers F.C.
+In 1998, Ithier had a three-week trial with 1994/95 English Premier League Champions Blackburn Rovers.
 This side, managed by Roy Hodgson, included such players as Chris Sutton, Damien Duff, Colin Hendry and Martin Dahlin.
 Ithier was refused the relevant work permit however.

 Walsall F.C.

-Ithier signed to play for the English First Division (now EFL Championship) side Walsall F.C. whilst processing his work permit, and played 3 games but without the European heritage required to play in the English Premier League and not wanting to play lower divisions whilst waiting, Ithier decided to return and focus on plying his trade in Asia.
+Ithier signed to play for the English First Division (now EFL Championship) side Walsall whilst processing his work permit, and played 3 games but without the European heritage required to play in the English Premier League and not wanting to play lower divisions whilst waiting, Ithier decided to return and focus on plying his trade in Asia.

 Marine Castle United

 After returning from the UK, Ithier signed with S-League team Marine Castle United for the 1999 season.
-Ithier will be remembered in Singapore for his Blonde hair and colourfully designed Adidas boots.
+Ithier will be remembered in Singapore for his blond hair and colourfully designed Adidas boots.

-He was selected as one of the best Foreign players and played in the S-League All Stars game.
-He was again a crowd favorite and constantly surrounded by fans after the game even when the team performed badly, giving autograph's.
+He was selected as one of the best foreign players and played in the S-League All Stars game.
+He was again a crowd favorite and constantly surrounded by fans after the game even when the team performed badly, giving autographs.

 Ithier was involved in a life-threatening incident whilst playing against Tanjong Pagar United Football Club.
-He rose to header a ball from a corner and collided with a player being knocked unconscious.
-The home side Tanjong Pagar FC did not have an ambulance present, and Ithier was saved by the Marine Castles physio.
-Tanjong Pagar United Football Club embroiled in controversy was fined by the S-League and the decision resulted in the safety procedures at all clubs to be re-written.
+He rose to head a ball from a corner and collided with a player being knocked unconscious.
+The home side Tanjong Pagar FC did not have an ambulance present, and Ithier was saved by the Marine Castle's physio.
+Tanjong Pagar United embroiled in controversy was fined by the S-League and the decision resulted in the safety procedures at all clubs to be re-written.
 Ithier played the following week against doctors advice and was named Man-of-The Match!

 Floreat Athena

 In 2000 Ithier returned for his second stint with Floreat Athena winning the 2000 Night Series final 6-0 versus Inglewood United FC scoring the 3rd goal.
-In 2001 Floreat Athena finished runner up in the night series despite Ithier scoring a goal from the halfway line in the 2001 Night Series Final),.
+In 2001 Floreat Athena finished runner up in the night series despite Ithier scoring a goal from the halfway line in the 2001 Night Series Final.
 In 2002 Floreat Athena finished runner up in the WA State League.